Audit Committee Terms of Reference

 Secretariat support to the operation of the Committee includes:

-The CAE of Elections Canada will act as secretary to the Audit Committee and may provide a staff person to take minutes at meetings.
+The CAE will act as Secretary to the Audit Committee and may provide a staff person to take minutes at meetings.
 Administrative support for the Committee and individual members will be provided by the Office of the CAE.

 9. Assessment of Committee Performance